Ranixculiva/Omelette/README.md

 ```

 ### How to Generate the Menu HTML
-1. Make sure your menu data in `data/omelette_menu_brunch.json` is up to date.
+1. Make sure your menu data in `data/omelette_menu_brunch.json` is up to date, or add a new data file for your template (see below).
 2. Ensure your template (e.g., `template_for_figma/brunch.html`) contains only the placeholders above and no hardcoded menu data.
 3. Open a terminal in the project root.
 4. Run the script: